-Afghan interpreters able to stay in UK
+Afghan interpreters' immigration fee waived

 More than 150 Afghans given five-year residency permits said they faced being sent back to Afghanistan when they expire, unless they paid £2,389 to apply for indefinite leave to remain.

-Sajid Javid said the fees have been waived.
+Sajid Javid said the fees had been waived.

-He said the interpreters "had put their lives at risk" for the country.
+A spokesman for the translators said they were "delighted" with the news.

+But the group asked that their families be allowed to join them.

+The group called this a "miserable injustice" because it was not possible for many families to gain the necessary documents to travel at the time.

+The group also said they were having to pay more than £1,000 to get proper documentation for children born in the UK.

-The home secretary said about 400 former Afghan interpreters have relocated to the UK as part of the government scheme.
+The home secretary said about 400 former Afghan interpreters had relocated to the UK as part of the government scheme.

 Mr Javid said: "The local Afghan interpreters worked in dangerous and challenging situations, regularly putting their lives at risk.